Section 5105 of the Omnibus Budget Reconciliation Act of 1990 (OBRA), Pub. L. No.

 101-508, included a provision permitting qualified organizations to collect a fee.

-This fee is deducted from the beneficiary's payment and is used for expenses (including
+This fee is collected from the beneficiary and is used for expenses (including overhead)

 representative payee.
 This provision was effective from July 1, 1991 until July 1,